UCT respects Copyright

 - Instead of running a straight image or video search on Google, which may return copyrighted results, you can use Google advanced search.
 This allows you to filter licencing options in your searches to ensure you can exclude copyrighted material.
 You can also install the Open Attribute add-on, which will display the licencing conditions of any media displayed in your browser.

-Is a breach of copyright an offense at UCT?
+Is a breach of copyright an offence at UCT?

 Activities such as downloading and sharing of copyrighted music and video files are known to happen on campus.
 They constitute a serious breach of copyright law and are a threat to the reputation of UCT as a whole.
 The university takes these infringements very seriously and takes disciplinary action against those caught breaking copyright law.